sarahlotspeich/Imputing-Censored-Covariates/README.md

 sim_dat_imp <- imputeCensoRd::condl_mean_impute_bootstrap(obs = "t", event = "delta", addl_covar = "z", data = sim_dat, approx_beyond = "expo", M = 5)
 ```

 In this case, `sim_dat_imp` is actually a list of length `M` containing the imputed datasets from each imputation.
-Consider the following slices as examples:
+Individual datasets can be accessed as follows:

 ```{r}
 head(sim_dat_imp[[1]])